Ohio Sales Tax Calculator

 How sales tax works in Ohio

 Ohio charges a statewide base sales tax of 5.75%.
-Ohio levies a 5.75% state sales tax plus county and transit authority taxes, producing combined rates from 6.5% to 8% across the state.
+Ohio levies a 5.75% state sales tax plus county and transit authority taxes, producing combined county rates from 6.5% to 8%, with transit-district addresses in the Columbus region reaching 8.25%.
 Choose your county above to load its sourced combined rate, or switch to Remove tax to work back from a tax-inclusive total.
 Your result updates the page link, so you can copy a permalink to any calculation.

 sales tax = pre-tax price x (state rate + local rate) / 100